OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 -   Verify that the credentials you just created work.
 There is a little database icon under Action in the table.
 Click on this for the database Credential Alias and you should be able to login to the database.

 ![](images/400/Lab300_image160.PNG)

-5. Add SCHEMATRANDATA to the SOE schema using the SGGATE Credential Alias.
+### **STEP 2**: Add SCHEMATRANDATA to the SOE schema using the SGGATE Credential Alias.

-After logging into the database as described in step 4 for OGGOOW181, find the Trandata section.
+-   After logging into the database as described for OGGOOW181, find the Trandata section.
 Click on the plus ( + ) sign and make sure that the radio button for Schema is selected .
 At this point, you provide the Schema Name, enable All Columns and Scheduling Columns, and click Submit.

 ![](images/400/Lab300_image170.PNG)

-You will notice that after you click Submit, there is no return message that states the operation was successful.
-You can verify that SCHEMATRANDATA has been added by looking searching by Schema (Figure 7a-5).
+-   You will notice that after you click Submit, there is no return message that states the operation was successful.
+You can verify that SCHEMATRANDATA has been added by looking searching by Schema.
 To do this, click on the magnifying glass and provide the Schema name.

-Figure 7a-5:

 ![](images/400/Lab300_image180.PNG)

-6. Add the Integrated Extract.
+### **STEP 3**: Add the Integrated Extract.

-Navigate back to the Overview page of the Administration Server (Figure 7a-6).
+-   Navigate back to the Overview page of the Administration Server.
 Then click on the plus sign ( + ) in the box for Extracts.

-Figure 7a-6:

 ![](images/400/Lab300_image300.PNG)

-After clicking the plus sign ( + ), you are taken to the Add Extract page (Figure 7a-7).
+-   After clicking the plus sign ( + ), you are taken to the Add Extract page.
 Here you can choose from three different types of Extracts.
 You will be installing an Integrated Extract.
 Click Next.

-Figure 7a-7:

 ![](images/400/Lab300_image210.PNG)

-The next page of the Add Extract process, is to provide the basic information for the Extract.
+-   The next page of the Add Extract process, is to provide the basic information for the Extract.
 Items required have a star ( * ) next to them.
-Provide the required information and then click Next (Figure 7a-8).
+Provide the required information and then click Next.
 Keep in mind that the credentials needed to register the Extract need to be against the CDB (ORCL).
 Use the CDB domain and alias that you setup previously.

-When using the CDB credential, at the bottom of the page, you will be presented with a box where you can select the PDB that will be used.
+-   When using the CDB credential, at the bottom of the page, you will be presented with a box where you can select the PDB that will be used.
 This will only appear when you have a valid credential for the CDB.
 Once you see this box, make sure you select OGGOOW181.

-Figure 7a-8:

 ![](images/400/Lab300_image220.PNG)